hgiangcao/CODs/README.md

 The project is uploaded here: https://github.com/hgiangcao/CODs

 Note that the data is for demonstrate purpose only.
-You might want to download full data for training DON at: https://drive.google.com/file/d/1kazXNIBVy-ziNpd8-mt7g7-Mtyb8VYhY/view?usp=sharing
+You might want to download full data for training CODs at: https://drive.google.com/file/d/1kazXNIBVy-ziNpd8-mt7g7-Mtyb8VYhY/view?usp=sharing

 The full assets files are uploaded at: https://drive.google.com/file/d/1AA-ItHr4mHeTF-vfOy_nL9JfBGPStE6v/view?usp=sharing You shoulld copy and replace all files in assets folder.